MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/configurations.md

 -   TXT for the delimited data source

-### Templates in LCS
+### Templates for configurations

-Predefined templates are available in Life Cycle Services (LCS) as shared assets for download and import into a Dynamics 365 installation.
-These templates are sequenced so that the data managed by the entities will be processed in the correct sequence.
-New templates and updates will be released through Life Cycle Services (LCS) in between releases.
+Predefined templates are automatically loaded in Dynamics 365 for an instance.
+They are sequenced so that the data managed by the entities will be processed in the correct sequence.
+New templates and updates will be delivered in new releases or through periodic updates.
+You can update your existing instance by using the refresh button in the framework parameters found on the data management workspace.

 You can also add multiple templates to a single data project.
 The predefined templates are designed to maintain the correct sequence when